 CAST AI: Fully automated cost optimization that beats savings plans

-- Pod autoscaling – this feature uses business metrics to come up with the number of required pod instances.
-It scales the replica count of your pods up and down – and removes pods if there’s no work to be done.
+- Pod autoscaling – this feature uses business metrics to determine the number of required pod instances.
+It scales the replica count of your pods up and down – and removes pods if they’re no longer needed.

-- AI-driven instance selection – if your cluster needs extra nodes, CAST AI chooses the best instance types that meet your requirements but still help to save up.
+- AI-driven instance selection – if your cluster needs extra nodes, CAST AI chooses the optimal instances that meet your requirements and come at the best price.

-- Multi-shape cluster construction – CAST AI delivers an optimized mix of different instance types that are adapted to your application’s needs.
+- Multi-shape cluster construction – CAST AI delivers an optimized mix of different instance types adapted to your application’s needs.

 - Automated pod scaling parameters – to help teams avoid overprovisioning, CAST AI sets these parameters automatically and maximizes cost savings.

-- Spot Instance automation – Spot Instances can bring dramatic savings of up to 90% off the On-Demand pricing.
+- Spot instance automation – spot instances can bring up to 90% of on-demand pricing savings.
 You don’t need to worry about a provider pulling the plug on your instance – their replacement is fully automated.

-- Node autoscaling – this feature makes sure that your nodes match your requirements at all times, scaling nodes up and down automatically.
+- Node autoscaling – this feature ensures that your nodes match your requirements at all times, automatically scaling nodes up and down.

 Savings: By turning CAST AI automated optimization on, you can save from 50 to 90% on your cloud spend.